Extending the "Signature Streets" concept to "Signature Streets and Spaces"

 Motorists travels along Bangerter Highway at 5400 South in Salt Lake County Thursday, Jan.
 14, 2016.
 Jeffrey D. Allred, Salt Lake Deseret News. ("In our opinion: Utah recognized for transportation infrastructure investment").

-So I am reminded that it's worth revisiting the "Signature Streets" concept I came up with in 2010, at the very end of the development process for the Western County Pedestrian and Bicycle Access Plan,
+So I am reminded that it's worth revisiting the "Signature Streets" concept I came up with in 2010 when I was working for Baltimore County, Maryland, at the very end of the development process for the Western County Pedestrian and Bicycle Access Plan.

 The basic idea was built upon the realization that the set of primary arterials in a community is the foundation of its mobility network and the aesthetic qualities, positive or negative, shape the perceptions of the community.